hsyndeniz/node-ipfs/README.md

-### Steemia IPFS
+### NodeJS IPFS
-Steemia server code implementation for IPFS image upload service!
+Server code implementation for IPFS image upload service!

 ### How to Install